agentsquash/a2-nea/docs/analysis.md

 ## Analysis of Investigation

 ### Interview Analysis
 The interview has provided me with several useful points of information that will contribute greatly in developing a proposed solution.
-Overall, the system needs to be

-### Further Research
-During my initial interview, Mr Ashley pointed out his desire for a service which would enable him to automatically claim money back for delays caused during the journey through the Delay Repay scheme.
+There are a lot of features that could be implemented to improve the experience of the application that we discussed; however, it is clear that the main focus of the program will be on dynamic journey planning.
+I also intend to work on some form of Delay Repay information system to help the client, and integration with the client's Google Workspace setup.

+// Talk about NS app features - what is attainable.

+// Talk about Delay Repay - automatic not possible, but information is possible

+// Talk about OAuth integration, emails and calendar appointments.

 ### Analysis of Example Journey
 Following the interview, Mr Ashley has kindly provided me with an example of his typical journey from Ulverston to Chester.
 This is illustrated in the diagram below: